 Emerald Group procures goods and services from suppliers across the world.
 The scope of our supply chain includes the following activities:

-- Production of printed materials and ancillary items.
+- Production of printed materials and ancillary items

-In respect of prospective suppliers, the outcome of this due diligence informs our decision to include them in our supply chain and, if so, whether appropriate contractual protections are to be included in our agreements with those suppliers to manage any perceived risk of Modern Slavery.
+In respect of existing suppliers, the outcome of this due diligence allows us to take appropriate steps to manage any risk of modern slavery including reconsidering the continued relationship of those suppliers.
+In respect of prospective suppliers, the outcome of this due diligence informs our decision to include them in our supply chain and if so, whether appropriate contractual protections are to be included in our agreements with those suppliers to manage any perceived risk of modern slavery.